marykdb/maryk/core/documentation/filters.md

 ```

 ### ValueIn

-Checks if the referenced value is within the set of given values.
+Use this filter to check if the referenced value is included in a set of specified values.

 ```kotlin
 ValueIn(